uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/data_fitting/terms.rst

-Given an interpolant spline of :math:`f(x)` on a partition of :math:`[a,b)`, the interpolant function can be evaluated at any point in the interval :math:`[a,b)` or outside it (see :ref:`interpoate` for details).
+Given an interpolant spline of :math:`f(x)` on a partition of :math:`[a,b)`, the interpolant function can be evaluated at any point in the interval :math:`[a,b)` or outside it (see :ref:`interpolate` for details).
 Such points to evaluate the interpolant at will be referred to as **interpolation sites** or simply **sites**.
 Sites can correspond to partition points, but are not required to be.